 Once you have made your booking, please check your Booking Confirmation, ‘Cruise Control’, or with your travel agent to ensure the details are correct.

 Should you need to correct the spelling of a name on your cruise booking, no administration fee will apply.
-However, should you need to replace a passenger on your booking, the following administration fees will apply based on the cruise fare purchased:
+However, should you need to replace a guest on your booking, the following administration fees will apply based on the cruise fare purchased:

 Fee per name change